Understanding the negative implications of influencer marketing

 According to Holt (2002), marketing techniques have changed roughly every decade since the past 60 years.
 The common denominator in these changes is that as the majority of brands imitate a certain technique or marketing strategy the less efficient it gets.
 Due to the fact the consumers learn how to see through these techniques and strategies.
 With the increase in brands engaging in influencer marketing over the last years, we are no longer exploring influencer marketing, rather we have started to exploit it.
 The question we must ask ourselves is, what consequences can we suffer from this?

-Three implications to consider as a Marketer engaging in influencer marketing
+Three negative effects of social media influencers to consider in influencer marketing

 - The prices for influencer is rapidly increasing since they have started to know their true value.
 According to Holt (2002), this should be seen as a first sign that this technique is starting to be exploited, and thus the effects will start to decrease.